-If you suspect you have a MRSA infection, you need immediate medical attention from the experienced team at Arizona Infectious Disease in Peoria, Arizona.
+If you suspect you have a MRSA infection, you need immediate medical attention from the experienced team at Arizona Infectious Disease in Scottsdale, Arizona.
 Dr. Aman Dalal provides personalized treatment plans for men, women, and children who have staph infections and other infectious diseases.
 Call the clinic to schedule a consultation or use the online scheduler to book now.

 Methicillin-resistant staphylococcus aureus, or MRSA, is a bacterial infection that’s resistant to most of the routinely used antibiotics, such as penicillin, oxacillin, methicillin, and amoxicillin.
 Most people already have the staphylococcus aureus organisms on their skin, but if they enter the body through a wound, you can get a staphylococcus, or staph, infection.

 In addition to MRSA entering your body from your own skin, many people get MRSA in a hospital setting where doctors and nurses move from patient to patient.
 If they fail to properly wash their hands, the infection can spread as IVs are changes, bandages replaced, and wounds are dressed.

 MRSA may cause some or all of the following symptoms: